-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Medicare Part B prescription drugs (continued) Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases We also cover some vaccines under our Part B and Part D prescription drug benefit.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Medicare Part B prescription drugs (continued) Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B drugs that may be subject to Step Therapy: www.medicare.pacificsource.com .
+We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
-Obesity screening and therapy to promote sustained weight loss There is no coinsurance or copay for preventive 50% coinsurance When in-network: prior authorization is required for some drugs.
+Obesity screening and therapy to promote sustained weight loss There is no coinsurance or conav for preventive 50% coinsurance When in-network: prior authorization is required for some drugs.
 If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
-Talk to your primary care doctor or practitioner to find out more. obesity screening and therapy.
+Talk to your primary care doctor or practitioner to find out more. copay for preventive obesity screening and therapy.

-What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Opioid treatment program services No prior authorization required.
-Opioid use disorder treatment services are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these services through our plan.
-Covered services include: \$35 copay 50% coinsurance FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy Toxicology testing Outpatient diagnostic tests and Cost sharing applies for each individual therapeutic services and supplies Cost sharing applies service and fa No prior authorization required except as noted below.
+What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Opioid treatment program services \$35 copay 50% coinsurance No prior authorization required.
+Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Cost sharing applies service and fa No prior authorization required except as noted below.
 Covered services include, but are not limited to: (See Section 3.1 for exclusions) DEXA Scans \$0 copay per visit 50% coinsurance X-rays \$15 copay 50% coinsurance Radiation (radium and isotope) therapy including technician materials and supplies 20% coinsurance 50% coinsurance When in-network: prior authorization is required for some radiation services.
-Surgical supplies, such as dressings 20% coinsurance 50% coinsurance Splints, casts and other devices used to reduce fractures and dislocations
+Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations 20% coinsurance 50% coinsurance